 HAVING WONDERFUL TIME (1938) DIR Alfred Santell SCR Arthur Kober (also play) CAM Robert De Grasse ED William Hamilton MUS Roy Webb CAST Ginger Rogers, Douglas Fairbanks Jr. (Chick Kirkland), Peggy Conklin, Lucille Ball, Lee Bowman, Red Skelton, Ann Miller, Donald Meek, Eve Arden, Jack Carson

-THE YOUNG IN HEART (1938) DIR Richard Wallace PROD David O. Selznick SCR Paul Osborn (adaptation by Charles Bennett; novel by I.A.R.
+THE YOUNG IN HEART (1938) DIR Richard Wallace PROD David O. Selznick SCR Paul Osborn (adaptation by Charles Bennett; novel “The Young in Heart” by I.A.R.
 Wylie) CAM Leon Shamroy ED Hal C. Kern MUS Franz Waxman CAST Janet Gaynor, Douglas Fairbanks Jr. (Richard Carleton), Paulette Goddard, Roland Young, Billie Burke, Henry Stephenson, Irvin S. Cobb, Lucile Watson, Minnie Dupree, Margaret Early, Henry Stephenson

 THE SUN NEVER SETS (1939) DIR – PROD Rowland V. Lee SCR W.P.
 Lipscomb (story by Arthur Fitz-Richard, Jerry Horwin) CAM George Robinson ED Ted J. Kent MUS Frank Skinner CAST Douglas Fairbanks Jr. (John Randolph), Basil Rathbone, Virginia Field, Lionel Atwill, Barbara O’Neil, C. Aubrey Smith, Melville Cooper, Mary Forbes, Cecil Kellaway